strawberry-protocol/strawberry-toolserver-starter/README.md

 1. The server exposes a single tool called "echo"
 2. Send it any message via the MCP protocol
 3. It will send back exactly what you sent

-This is a minimal example to demonstrate the basics of the MCP protocol.
-It's a great starting point for learning how to build MCP tool servers.

 ## Docker